 By Eric Curl

-The proposed 12-unit building consists of 3 residential floors above a ground floor with parking, as described in the petition going before the Metropolitan Planning Commission this Tuesday.
+The proposed 12-unit building consists of 3 residential floors above a ground floor with parking, as described in the petition was approved by the Metropolitan Planning Commission on Tuesday.
+The petitions will next have to go before the Savannah City Council for approval.

 The petitioner, Atlanta-based Waters QOZB, LLC, is seeking a variance to construct the 4-story building, where only 3 stories are permitted.
 In addition, the company is seeking a reduced buffer for the property.

-The petition includes seven letters of support from area residents and business owners, who praised the additional housing, investment along the corridor and the project’s size and design.
+The petition included multiple letters of support from area residents and business owners, who praised the additional housing, investment along the corridor and the project’s size and design.

 Eastside resident Lynn Carden said the project is the next “logical step” along the corridor.